JulianCSN/JulianCSN/README.md

 ###

-<p align="left">Software Engineer (Recent graduate - University of Colima).
+<p align="left">Software Engineer (University of Colima).
 I create web pages using React + Next.js, TypeScript, Tailwind CSS, and standard CSS.
 I am currently studying AWS and have experience handling AWS services.
 My main focus is designing and coding exceptional and creative user experiences (Frontend).
 My attention to detail ensures quality in every task I undertake.
 I am capable of having English conversations and am open to job opportunities, even if I need to relocate.
 Always eager to learn and adapt to new technologies.</p>

 ###